ijdoe/camsur-bmad/memory-bank/activeContext.md

 *   **Intellectual Property Model:** Defined a clear IP framework where Getaka Labs retains ownership of the core LINGKOD platform IP, but RDG can own IP for bespoke customizations developed specifically for their clients.
 This creates a mutually beneficial revenue-sharing model for future deployments.
 *   **Proposal Reframing as B2B Document:** Transformed the provincial rollout proposal from a direct client proposal to a B2B partnership document from Getaka Labs to RDG Digital Consulting, equipping them with the technical details needed for their bid to the provincial government.
 *   **Feature Roadmap Alignment:** Clarified that the initial proposal costing covers Phase 1 (MVP) features, with advanced capabilities from Phase 2 and 3 (Community Intelligence Module, Dynamic Briefing Dashboard, advanced analytics) to be scoped and costed separately in future partnership phases.
+*   **Authentication System Debugging:** Resolved a critical authentication issue that was preventing users from logging in.
+The debugging process involved:
+    *   **Password Hashing:** Corrected the password hashing logic in the `AuthService` to ensure passwords are not stored in plain text.
+    *   **Database Seeding:** Re-ran the database seed script to populate the database with correctly hashed passwords.
+    *   **Environment Variables:** Created a dedicated `.env` file for the backend and configured the application to load the `JWT_SECRET` from it.
+    *   **Server Restart:** Restarted the backend server to apply all changes.
+    *   **Frontend Logic:** Corrected the frontend logic to ensure the `access_token` is correctly handled and the user is redirected to the admin dashboard after a successful login.

 ## 3. Current Progress: Phase 3 Complete